 - How important is green space?
 There are plenty of parks in New York, so you’ll never be that far from green space.
 But if you plan to visit every day with your children or your dog, you may not want to travel far.
 Identify the areas with ample access if that is the case.

 - What type of home do you want?
-Condos, CoOps, walk-ups, luxury buildings, there are a number of living arrangements to choose from.
+Condos, CoOps, walk-ups, luxury buildings, there are several living arrangements to choose from.
 The clearer you are on what you’re looking for, the easier it will be for your broker to find the right spot.

 The best way to get a feel for a neighborhood is to visit.
 If possible, arrange for a short stay in the City to tour the areas you’re considering.
 Notice the noise, the local grocery options, the transportation situation, and the general feel you get from the area.
 If a personal visit isn’t possible before you move to NYC, there’s always Google Street View.
 That will give you a more realistic picture than just reading about the neighborhood!